kerivin/media-embedder-bot/README.md

 # Media Embedder Bot for Telegram

-The bot replaces regular post links with ones that display embed media, so you can watch all the TikTok/Reddit/Twitter/Bluesky posts your friends send you at 5AM in Telegram, without ever launching apps or a browser.
+The bot replaces regular post links with ones that display embed media, so you can watch all the TikTok/Reddit/Twitter/Bluesky posts your friends send you at 5AM in Telegram without ever launching apps or a browser.

 ## Supported embeds